At the end of this unit, students will be able to:

 2. Be able to identify agents of socialization and their impact on the development of the human individual.

-3. Understand some of the mechanisms that agents of socialization use to socialize and control behaviour.
+3. Understand some of the mechanisms that agents of socialization use to socialize and control behavior.

-4. Understand and analyse your own socialization with an eye towards identifying the social boxes you have adopted.
+4. Understand and analyze your own socialization with an eye toward identifying the social boxes you have adopted.

 5. Understand the importance of the socialization process to the process of social change.

 Steckley, John and Clark, Arthur (2007).
 Chapter Four: Socialization.